Trespassing (album): Singles

 The lead single from Trespassing is "Better Than I Know Myself", which was released digitally on December 20, 2011.
 The song was written by Lukasz Gottwald, Joshua Coleman, Claude Kelly, and Henry Walter.
-It received mostly positive reviews from music critics but was a commercial failure in the United States.
+It received mostly positive reviews from music critics.
 The song charted at number 76 on the Billboard Hot 100, the lowest chart position of Lambert's career to date.

 The second single, "Never Close Our Eyes" was announced via Lambert's Twitter account on April 11, 2012, and included a photo of the artwork.
 It was co-written by American singer-songwriter Bruno Mars, and was met with positive reviews.
 The song premiered the following day through his SoundCloud profile.
 The song was released on April 17, 2012.
 It was sent to mainstream radio in the United States on May 29, 2012.
 Like previous single, "Never Close Our Eyes" made little to no significant impact on the Billboard Hot 100, however it became a top 10 dance club hit, his second single to do so.
 The single also became Lambert's first top 20 hit in the United Kingdom, debuting and peaking at position number 17 on the UK Singles Chart.

 On September 5, 2012, after much speculation and a leak of the news by a Dallas radio station, Lambert confirmed on Twitter that "Trespassing", written by himself and Pharrell Williams, would be the next single.
 The announcement was accompanied by a contest in which Lambert asked fans to create and submit videos of themselves performing the song.
 A lyric video for "Trespassing", featuring the album's signature black and yellow colors, was uploaded on the singer's Vevo account on October 4, 2012.
 The song was officially released to radio on October 8.
 An eight-track Trespassing EP was released digitally on October 16, with a hard copy/digital download combination available from Lambert's official site.
 The EP included remixes of "Trespassing" by Pharrell Williams, Benny Benassi, Zak Waters, and vAnity mAchine; "Never Close Our Eyes" by R3hab, Mig & Mike Rizzo; "Better Than I Know Myself" by Robert Marvin and Shearer; and "Pop That Lock" by Johnny Labs.
 "Trespassing" peaked at number 38 on the Hungarian Airplay Chart.
 As of mid-2014, no official music video of the single has surfaced yet.